Nurse Practitioner Prescriptive Authority by State

 Collaborative relationships between NPs and physicians can foster better communication and positive outcomes.
 As NPs become more specialized and independent, many states have allowed them to practice and prescribe more autonomously.

-Today, NPs have full practice authority in more than 30 states.
+Today, NPs have full practice authority in 28 states and Washington D.C.
 The remaining states are split between reduced and restricted practice/prescribing authority, requiring collaborative practice agreements, physician oversight, or other restrictions.

 Information on prescriptive authority was retrieved on August 10, 2023.
 Check with your state board of nursing for the most current information regarding prescriptive authority.